 Every single feature of the RF, from the aluminum forks to the Brembo brakes to the Ohlins suspension, is the pinnacle of moto tech.
 There are bikes that can go faster in a straight line — albeit, few of them — but nothing beats this thing around a track.

 OK, if we’re going to be outrageous, we can’t look past a boutique builder.
 While there are several to choose from, no one out there is in the same league as Confederate.
 While the name may have a bit of a dark cloud around it, suffice to say they were around before all the controversy.
 And once you see the bikes, well, it becomes a who-cares issue.
 Come then, and bring thine satchel holding $130,000.

-As you can tell from the photo, this is Neverland for motorcycling.
-The Confederate G2 P51 Combat Fighter won’t be mistaken for anything other than what it is: a nearly one-off 200 horsepower V-Twin dreadnaught that will scare the bejesus out of anyone nearby and probably yourself as well.
+As you can tell from the photos, this is Neverland for motorcycling.
+The Confederate G2 P51 Combat Fighter won’t be mistaken for anything other than what it is — a nearly one-off 200-hp V-Twin dreadnaught that will scare the bejesus out of anyone nearby and probably yourself as well.

 Cut primarily from solid blocks of aluminum and other metallic metals, the plastic parts would probably only fill a teacup.
 If I wrote about all the clever touches and innovations, this would be a 20,000 word article.
 Gas and oil in the giant frame.
 Girder forks by Vulcan’s best apprentice.
 Everything is massive.
 Everything is rough-hewn.
 Everything has a function.
 If you have to compensate, might as well be with this.